 There’s no one single way to fight loneliness: if there was, everybody would be using it!
 But that doesn’t mean that loneliness is impossible to beat, or that if you’re feeling it now you will be forever.
 Here are a few quick dot points that cover some of the ways you can start feeling more at peace with the people in your life:

-- Talk to people about how you feel
+- Talk to people you trust about how you feel.

 For more information on these steps, head over to ReachOut’s step-by-step guide for fighting loneliness that you can find here.